sschoener/sschoener.github.io/_posts/2025-09-22-async-linq.md

 ![Callstacks that still suck but don't have Spectre.Console](../assets/img/2025-09-22-async-linq/no-spectre.png)

 OK, but surely Visual Studio is doing better.
 They have a specific Async Task mode in their profiler, and I have tried that as well.
 I am using the fresh-off-the-shelf VS 2026 Insider preview, which by the way really does startup super quickly (nice work!).
 The installation is still dreadfully slow.
-My 7s profiling session was followed by 4minutes of "Loading data".
+So is profiling: My 7s profiling session was followed by 4minutes of "Loading data".
 I almost killed it because I thought it was just stuck.
 Then I looked at all tasks to try and find the work I know is taking the time.
 I sorted by maximum duration, discarded a few tasks, but after a good ten minutes of looking I gave up because the vast majority of the data in the table looks like this:

 ![Visual Studio's profiler is unhelpful](../assets/img/2025-09-22-async-linq/visual-studio.png)